 How to Make the Keto Cinnamon Rolls?

-1. In a large bowl, combine the low moisture shredded mozzarella with almond flour, cinnamon, sweetener, and baking powder.
+In a large bowl, combine the low-moisture shredded mozzarella with almond flour, cinnamon, sweetener, and baking powder.

-2. Add the whisked egg and mix the dough until it comes together in a solid ball.
+Add the egg and mix the dough until it comes together in a solid ball.
 If it’s too sticky, you can sprinkle some almond flour, so it can be handled well.

-4. Cut into 1-inch rolls with a knife or floss.
+Cut into 1-inch rolls with a sharp knife or dental floss.
 You should get about 10-12 pieces.

 If you are a vegetarian, make sure you include this dessert in your vegetarian keto meal plan.